mindthemath/home/content/contact.md

 ## Get in Touch

-To learn more about our services and how we can help your team or organization, please fill out the form below or send us an email at [info@mindthemath.com](mailto:info@mindthemath.com).
+To learn more about our services and how we can help your team or organization, please send us an email at [solutions@mindthemath.com](mailto:solutions@mindthemath.com).
 One of our representatives will be in touch with you shortly.

 ## Connect with Us

-Stay up-to-date with the latest from Mind the Math by connecting with us on [LinkedIn](https://www.linkedin.com/company/mind-the-math/).
+Stay up-to-date with the latest from Mind the Math by connecting with us on [LinkedIn](https://www.linkedin.com/in/mathematicalmichael/).
 We look forward to connecting with you!